beneboeck/icml24_rebuttal/README.md

 ---

-Figure 4: Performance of sVaeCom trained on a training set of 1000 grayscaled celebA 64 × 64 (i.e.,
+Figure 4: Performance of sVaeCom trained on a training set of 1000 compressed grayscaled celebA 64 × 64 (i.e.,
-N = 4096) cropped and centered images.
+N = 4096), which were cropped and centered.
 The model has been trained on measurements from varying measurement matrices for every training sample, respectively.
 It is compared with Lasso, whose hyperparameter is tuned based on a ground-truth dataset.